jwwtc/mpiHeatEquation/README.md

 # mpiHeatEquation
-An MPI for solving the two-dimensional heat equation.
+An MPI program for solving the two-dimensional heat equation.